Mike Bennett (wrestler): WWE (2017–2020)

 On January 16, Ryan Satin of Pro Wrestling Sheet reported that the Kanellis couple had asked WWE to release them from their contracts, and sources mentioned that the two have "been unhappy with the way they've been used in WWE for awhile."
 Maria would go on to deny that she asked for her release.
 Mike Johnson of Pro Wrestling Insider reported that they were not backstage at the following episode of 205 Live.
 They would not appear until the January 29 episode of 205 Live, where Kanellis would lose to Kalisto.
 On the March 19 episode of 205 Live, Kanellis defeated Akira Tozawa after a distraction from Maria, ending his losing streak.
 Kanellis went on to feud with Tozawa over the following weeks, culminating in a no disqualification match, won by Tozawa.
 In June, it was reported that the Kanellis couple signed multi-year extensions with WWE.
 A few weeks later, the Kanellis couple started appearing on Raw, with a storyline began where Maria announced her pregnancy, but she would start berating Kanellis, saying he was not the father, always insulting him, and accusing of not being a man.
 During the storyline, Kanellis won the WWE 24/7 Championship, his first-ever title in the company, but Maria ordered him later in the show to lay on his back and let the referee count to three as she became the 24/7 Champion.
 Kanellis won the title for a second time, after hugging and pinning Maria on her OB-GYN's bed, but lost the title to R-Truth moments later, as he pinned Kanellis in the OB-GYN's waiting room, disguised as a woman.

 On October 14, four months after he signed a multi-year contract with WWE, he requested his release from WWE.
-Kanellis returned from hiatus on the February 14, 2020 episode of 205 Live, teaming with Tony Nese to defeat Ariya Daivari and The Brian Kendrick.
+Kanellis returned from hiatus on the February 14, 2020 episode of 205 Live, teaming with Tony Nese to defeat Ariya Daivari and The Brian Kendrick, turning face in the process.

 On April 15, 2020, both Mike and Maria Kanellis were released by WWE along with several other superstars because of measures implemented by WWE due to the COVID-19 pandemic.

-Return to Independent circuit (2020)
+Return to independent circuit (2020)

 After leaving WWE, Bennett used his real name in the independent circuit.
 On September 15, 2020, he faced Nick Aldis for the NWA World Heavyweight Championship United Wrestling Network Prime Time LIVE! pay-per-view, which he lost.

-Return to Ring of Honor (2020–2021)
+Return to ROH (2020–2021)

 On November 21, 2020, Bennett made an appearance on Ring of Honor Wrestling television helping his former Kingdom partner Matt Taven fight off Vinny Marseglia and Bateman.
 On October 27, 2021, he was released by ROH among other wrestlers due to the company going on hiatus.